 Rocky Mountain - Salt Lake City, UT

-Southwest - Midland, TX
+Southwest - Austin, TX

 Honorary Member of the House – The highest award of the House, presented at the annual meeting in recognition of a record of consistent, dedicated, and exemplary service to the House of Delegates through committee work and officer service (not required).
 Annual presentation is not required and there shall be no limitation of the number of annual recipients.
 Past recipients shall be invited to and publicly recognized at the annual meeting.

 DistinguishedMember of the House – Presented in recognition of the unique or exemplary service to the House through committee work.
 Chairing of committees and service as an officer will be considered, but not required.
 Annual presentation is not required and there shall be no limitation of the number of annual recipients.

 House Long Service Award – Presented in recognition of persons who have served as Delegates for a minimum of four terms and have, in addition, taken an active role in the affairs of the House.
 Annual presentation is not required and there shall be no limitation of the number of annual recipients.

 House Recognition of Service – Presented yearly to the outgoing Chair of the House of Delegates and Secretary/Editor at the end of their term of office.